-USF SAM Mentee of the Year is a multi-talented businesses owner with big dreams and an even bigger heart.
+USF SAM Mentor of the Year is a multi-talented businesses owner with big dreams and an even bigger heart.

 Our Student Alumni Mentoring (SAM) Mentor of the Year, Madison Blackwood ‘15, is a Jane of all trades.
 Not only is she a full-time real estate agent for Baird & Warner, but also runs her own photography business, Madison Paige Photography, and is an adjunct professor at USF, teaching Speech classes.
 She credits USF, in part, for her success.